-The Steering Committee was made up of representative members of the East Point community who provided guidance to the planning team, served as champions of the plan, and helped engage the public.
+The Steering Committee was made up of representative members of the East Point community who provided guidance to the planning team, served as ambassadors of the plan, and helped engage the public.
 The group included members of the community at large, elected officials, and City staff.
 Committee members are listed in the Acknowledgments section at the beginning of this plan document.
 The committee met three times during the planning process:

 - Steering Committee Meeting #1 was held virtually on March 23, 2022.
-The purpose of this meeting was to familiarize the committee with the project and process - and to introduce members to each other and the project management team.
-Selected existing conditions data were shared with the committee to get them thinking about their community.
-The project management team then facilitated an interactive online polling session and verbal discussion of the needs and opportunities in the city's existing plan around land use, economic development, natural and cultural resources, population and housing, and transportation. - Steering Committee Meeting #2 was convened virtually on July 13, 2022.
+The purpose was to familiarize the committee with the project and process and to introduce members to each other and the project team.
+Existing conditions data were shared to get committee members thinking about their city.
+The project team then facilitated an online polling session and discussion of the needs and opportunities in the existing plan relative to land use, economic development, natural and cultural resources, population and housing, and transportation. - Steering Committee Meeting #2 was convened virtually on July 13, 2022.
 The meeting included interactive polling on the community goals from the existing plan, sorted in similar categories as the needs and opportunities discussed in meeting #1.
 The project team also went over initial results from the online survey - which had opened in mid-May in connection with each goal category. - Steering Committee Meeting #3 was held virtually on September 14, 2022.
-The project team presented summarized findings across the different issue areas and obtained further refinement and feedback from the committee.
+The project team presented summarized findings across the different issue areas and obtained further refinement and feedback from the committee. - Steering Committee Meeting #s 4-6: City staff facilitated three additional meetings to affirm plan goals on Jan.
+18, Jan.
+25 and Feb.
+1, 2023.